ServiceWorker + WebRTC... The p2p web solution I have been looking for!?By Forest Johnson On

 So, we can modify the previous TCP-proxy-based design to only use the TCP proxy for the initial (non-cached) connection from a device.
 After that, HTTP requests will be intercepted by the ServiceWorker and sent down a WebRTC-based tunnel.
 This would dramatically decrease the bandwidth required for the untrusted cloud server, potentially lowering it to the point where this service could be provided for FREE.

 The best part is, it could be transparent to a client/server web application that is running in this environment.
 Potentially ANY HTTP-based web application could run here without modification.
-Simply run a squid-style proxy in front of the initial request that injects the
+Simply run a reverse proxy in front of the initial request that modifies the response body, injecting a

 Anyway, needless to say I am excited about this and I might try to build a proof of concept for it sometime soon.